 From January 2015, IS-K engaged in open hostilities against the Taliban and Afghan government forces.
-In Helmand, it abruptly switched from cooperating with the Taliban to raiding it and Afghan government areas and executing commanders, though the stronger Taliban presence there coupled with a swift U.S. air intervention defeated IS-K in Helmand by February.
-Nonetheless, in Nangarhar, IS-K gained robust local support and ousted or challenged the Taliban in the districts of Chaparhar, Deh Bala, Kot, Achin, Shinwar, Nazyan, and Dur Baba, all near the Pakistan border.
+In Helmand, it abruptly switched from cooperating with the Taliban to raiding it and Afghan government areas and executing commanders, though the stronger Taliban presence there coupled with a swift U.S. air intervention defeated IS-K in Helmand by February.113 Nonetheless, in Nangarhar, IS-K gained robust local support and ousted or challenged the Taliban in the districts of Chaparhar, Deh Bala, Kot, Achin, Shinwar, Nazyan, and Dur Baba, all near the Pakistan border.114

 ISK demonstrated significant tactical proficiency.
-Videos released by IS-K show robust training programs and disciplined fighters with a grasp of individual combat skills as well as cooperation among teams, a feature not always present in IS cadres.
-In battle, their skills included proper weapon handling and firing and establishing concentric attacks on Afghan government positions to overwhelm them.
-Another video from August 2016 documents the planning and execution of a raid on an Afghan government position on a hilltop.
-The IS-K fighters began the attack in the early morning, using mortar and rifle fire to suppress the soldiers while maneuvering closer and eventually overrunning the position.
-The same month, a U.S. military official said American troops supporting the Afghan army were forced to retreat when IS-K attacked their position.
-IS-K also showed it could generate mass, on at least one occasion, in June 2016, committing about six hundred fighters to an assault on Afghan security forces, according to an Afghan intelligence official.

-fighters absorbed by IS-K during its formation, many with experience in the Taliban's and other Afghan jihadists' campaigns of conventional warfare.
+Videos released by IS-K show robust training programs and disciplined fighters with a grasp of individual combat skills as well as cooperation among teams, a feature not always present in IS cadres.115 In battle, their skills included proper weapon handling and firing and establishing concentric attacks on Afghan government positions to overwhelm them.116 Another video from August 2016 documents the planning and execution of a raid on an Afghan government position on a hilltop.
+The IS-K fighters began the attack in the early morning, using mortar and rifle fire to suppress the soldiers while maneuvering closer and eventually overrunning the position.117 The same month, a U.S. military official said American troops supporting the Afghan army were forced to retreat when IS-K attacked their position.118 IS-K also showed it could generate mass, on at least one occasion, in June 2016, committing about six hundred fighters to an assault on Afghan security forces, according to an Afghan intelligence official.119 This proficiency reflected the high-quality fighters absorbed by IS-K during its formation, many with experience in the Taliban's and other Afghan jihadists' campaigns of conventional warfare.

 However, superior firepower in the form of airstrikes again proved decisive in pushing back ISK.
-An aggressive air campaign rapidly reduced ISK's fighting capacity, as in one Nangarhar engagement in June 2016 in which 95 of at least 131 fighters killed in a battle with Afghan police were lost to airstrikes, according to the region's governor.
-Airstrikes conducted on the evening of February 1, 2016, killed twenty-nine IS-K fighters according to the governor's spokesperson.
-Airpower was also important for eliminating IS-K leaders, including the group's leader and its emir for Kunar province.
-On April 14, 2017, the U.S. military, in the first and only instance of operational use at the time of writing, the first and only instance of operational use at the time of writing, according to an Afghan army spokesperson.
-Thus, U.S. airstrikes decimated IS-K's fighting power, forcing the jihadists from their territory and reducing their strength from the thousands to 600-700 as of 2017, according to U.S. officials.
+An aggressive air campaign rapidly reduced ISK's fighting capacity, as in one Nangarhar engagement in June 2016 in which 95 of at least 131 fighters killed in a battle with Afghan police were lost to airstrikes, according to the region's governor.120 Airstrikes conducted on the evening of February 1, 2016, killed twenty-nine IS-K fighters according to the governor's spokesperson.121 Airpower was also important for eliminating IS-K leaders, including the group's leader122 and its emir for Kunar province.123 On April 14, 2017, the U.S. military, in the first and only instance of operational use at the time of writing,124 dropped its most powerful nonnuclear bomb-the GBU-43/B Massive Ordnance Air Blast-on an IS-K hideout, killing at least ninety-four fighters, according to an Afghan army spokesperson.125 Thus, U.S. airstrikes decimated IS-K's fighting power, forcing the jihadists from their territory and reducing their strength from the thousands to 600-700 as of 2017, according to U.S. officials.126